ali-saeed91/matrix/README.md

-# matrix
+#yaml to matrix
-A github action workflow to read a yaml file for specific keys and return sub key values in a Array
+A github action workflow to read a yaml file for specific keys and to return sub keys in a Array which is sent as a input array to a Matrix